 Leatherbacks are the largest living sea turtles with a carapus, or top shell, that can grow up to 6.5 feet long.
 The largest Leatherback on record weighed nearly 2000 pounds.
 Of all marine turtles, Leatherbacks travel the greatest distances over the course of their lives.
 Their front flippers, which are unusually long for their body size, allow them to swim thousands of miles in a year to forage for food.

 Rough Green Snake

 Also called the Green Anole, this lizard is the only one of 250 species of anoles which is native to the mainland United States.
 The Carolina Anole is a small lizard that grows to about 9 inches in length.
-Males have dewlaps, which is a pink or reddish colored flap of skin that sits right below the neck and can be puffed out to communicate.
+Males have a pink or reddish flap of skin just below the chin called a "dewlap", which can be puffed out for display as they protect their territory.
 Carolina Anoles are often mistakenly called chameleons because they change color from green to brown to blend in with their environment or when they are sick or stressed.